On a generalised form of subjective probability

-Again, it should be clear that any given individual could easily decide that the outcome of spinning a wheel of unit circumference, as defined by the position on its circumference indicated by a fixed pointer in its centre, could be the variable $V$, assuming the position is measured as the distance in a given direction around the circumference from a given point on the circumference.
+Let us consider the example of randomly spinning a wheel of unit circumference, and let us assume that any specific position on the circumference of the wheel is measured as the distance in a given direction around the circumference from a given point on the circumference.
+In such a situation, it should be clear that any given individual could easily decide that the outcome of a spin of the wheel, as defined by the position on the circumference of the wheel when it stops that is indicated by a fixed pointer in its centre, could be the variable $V$.